-- 15. Torque the mounting screw for the head to be aligned to 88 inch-ounces (i.e., click felt in the torque wrench handle); and then using an allen wrench, back off the mounting screw one-quarter turn. - 16.
+- 15. Torque the mounting screw for the head to be aligned to 104 inch-ounces (i.e., click felt in the torque wrench handle); and then using the torque wrench, back off the mounting screw one-quarter turn. - 16.
 Set the scale switch on the meter box to OFF, address the head being aligned, using the RSTHD and ADVHD switches on the exerciser, and turn on the exerciser CONT switch.
-A display resembling the aligned dibit signal shown in Figure 4-2 may or may not be seen on the scope.
+A display resembling the aligned dibit signal shown in Figure 4-2 should not be seen on the scope. - 17.
+Adjust the lead screw of the head alignment tool so that the round lug will fit into the head carriage and the square lug will fit into the mount for the head being adjusted.
+Use the tool to adjust the head position for a balanced dibit pattern on the scope, as shown in Figure 4-2. - Set the meter scale switch to 500 MICRO IN., and adjust the head again until the meter shows less than ± 100 microinches off center.
+Tighten the head mounting screw approximately 1/16 turn with the torque wrench.